Chwiggy/thesis_bachelor/src/thesis.typ

     - essentially the same processing as for mean travel times @processing but taking the difference between the 90th and 10th percentile of r5py travel times according to @TravelTimeEq as seen in @Percentile_Difference.
     $ P_c = (sum C_d\("90th"\)-C_d\("10th"\))/(N_c-1) $ <Percentile_Difference>
   == Results
+    === Spatial
+      #figure(image("figures/Heidelberg_Difference_Map17.png"), kind: "Map", supplement: "Map", caption: [Map of differences in travel time in Heidelberg for 90th and 10th percentile of travel times in minutes per cell.])

+    === Temporal
-    #figure(image("figures/Heidelberg_Difference_MT.png"), caption: [Plot of differences in travel times between 90th and 10th percentile in Heidelberg from cell to cell with no population mask, over the course of a weekday.]) <funky_differences>
+      #figure(image("figures/Heidelberg_Difference_MT.png"), caption: [Differences in travel times between 90th and 10th percentile in Heidelberg from cell to cell with no population mask, over the course of a weekday.]) <funky_differences>
         - As @funky_differences shows the impact of planning over the course of the day is much more    variable than than the average travel times based on a median travel time over the course of an hour (compare also @daily_travel_time).
 #pagebreak()

 = Patterns